 - buddy check

 - pair review

-The walkthrough is the review where is a lot of main purposes.
-It can be finding defects, improve the software product, consider alternative implementations, or evaluate conformance to standards and specifications.
+The walkthrough is the review where are a lot of main purposes.
+It can be finding defects, improving the software product, considering alternative implementations, or evaluating conformance to standards and specifications.
 More possible additional purposes can be exchanging ideas about techniques or style variations, training of participants, or achieving consensus.
 While we didn’t need to prepare ourselves for the informal review, we can prepare ourselves for the walkthrough.
 The author of the work product leads the review meeting and Scriber is mandatory in the meeting as well.
 In this review type, we can use the checklists optionally as well as we could in the informal review.
 Walkthroughs may take the form of scenarios, dry runs, or simulations.
 We can produce the potential defect logs and review reports.
 Moreover, the walkthroughs may vary in practice from quite informal to very formal.

 Technical review is the review where are a lot of main purposes similar to in walkthrough.
 It can be gaining consensus or detecting potential defects.
 More possible additional purposes can be evaluating quality and building confidence in the work product, generating new ideas, motivating and enabling authors to improve future work products, or considering alternative implementations.
 Reviewers should be technical peers of the author and technical experts in the same or other disciplines.
 Moreover, we have to prepare ourselves before the review.
 We can execute the review meeting optionally and this meeting should be led by a trained facilitator (typically not the author).
 Scriber is mandatory and it should be not an author as well.
 We can use the checklists optionally.
 We can produce the potential defect logs and review reports.